 The seamless connection with Office 365 will help your employees adapt faster to this new technology.
-And don’t worry about losing your work in progress, it all gets stored in the Cloud, so you are able to access that information again from any device.
+And don’t worry about losing your work in progress, it all gets stored in the Cloud, so you can access that information again from any device.

-Are you ready to know how to use Skype for Business?
+Are you ready to learn how to use Skype for Business?